mekomsolutions/openmrs-module-initializer/README.md

 | | <sub>Nationality</sub> | <sub>Nat.</sub> | <sub>The status of belonging to a particular nation.</sub> | <sub>Question</sub> | <sub>Text</sub> |
 | <sub>db2f4fc4-..</sub>| <sub>Language</sub> | <sub>Lang.</sub> | <sub>The method of human communication.</sub> | <sub>Question</sub> | <sub>Text</sub> |
 ###### Version `_version:nested`
-This guides the CSV parser to use the _nested_ line processor which adds new columns to the base line processor to specify list of concept answers or list of concept members.
+This guides the CSV parser to use the _nested_ line processor that adds new columns to the base line processor to specify lists of concept answers or lists of concept members.

 Here is an example of the additional columns that are processed: